tock/tock/doc/reference/trd-uart.md

 stores this in a 32-bit value for `receive_word` as `0x000001ea`.

 `Receive` supports a single outstanding receive request.
-A successful call to `receive_buffer` or `receive_word` causes the UART to be busy until the callback for the outstanding operation is issued.
+A successful call to `receive_buffer` or `receive_word` causes UART reception to be busy until the callback for the outstanding operation is issued.

 If the UART returns `Ok` to a call to `receive_buffer` or `receive_word`, it MUST return `Err(BUSY)` to subsequent calls to